 Undergraduate students enrolled at Australian universities or the University of Auckland (New Zealand) can apply for Taste of Research scholarships.
 Undergraduate students enrolled at Australian universities can apply for CSIRO Undergraduate Vacation Scholarships.
 Domestic and international undergraduate and postgraduate students from partner universities can apply for the Practicum exchange program.
 International postgraduate students may be able to visit as Junior Visiting Research Fellows.

 UNSW students that are enrolled (or would like to enrol) in the Computer Science (Honours) program at UNSW can see my proposed Honours thesis topics in the CSE Thesis Topics Database.
 Feel free to propose your own topic if it is related to my research.

 To enrol in the PhD program in computer science at UNSW, you are expected to have a degree that is equivalent to a First Class Honours degree from UNSW in computer science, mathematics, or a related field.
 Obtaining a PhD scholarship from UNSW is a very competitive process.
+UNSW's online self-assessment tool gives a good indication of how competitive you are for scholarships.
 PhD students under my supervision are often eligible for top-up scholarships from Data61.

-Please send me a CV, recent transcripts, and names and email addresses of 1-2 references.
+Please send me a CV, recent transcripts, the results of the online self-assessment tool, and names and email addresses of 1-2 references.
 Please also indicate your research interests and whether you have any external funding for covering the UNSW tuition fee (for international students) and living costs.
-I will consult with our research office and let you know whether you are deemed competitive for UNSW scholarship applications.
 All scholarship applicants need to prepare a research proposal in consultation with the prospective supervisor (around 500 words).
 The selection also usually takes into account your grades (mainly for the last 2 years of study), the ranking of your previous university, and your publications (if any).